 Project T-Dot at Billy Bishop Toronto City Airport

-Exhibit: Project T-Dot, Location: Billy Bishop Toronto City Airport, Toronto, Ontario, Canada, Year: 2024, Photographer: Ajani Charles
+Exhibition: Project T-Dot, Location: Billy Bishop Toronto City Airport, Toronto, Ontario, Canada, Year: 2024, Photographer: Ajani Charles

 On Wednesday, January 24, 2024, and following a multi-part installation process, Ajani Charles debuted his second solo Project T-Dot exhibition at Billy Bishop Toronto City Airport, presented by Nieuport Aviation and proudly sponsored by Sony Music Entertainment Canada.

-Building on the momentum of his first public art exhibition at Toronto City Hall and Nathan Phillips Square (2022), this installation extended Project T-Dot’s long-term documentary work into a high-traffic civic gateway, positioning Toronto’s hip-hop history as public memory rather than subcultural footnote.
+Building on the momentum of his first public art exhibition at Toronto City Hall & Nathan Phillips Square (2022), this installation extended Project T-Dot’s long-term documentary work into a high-traffic civic gateway, positioning Toronto’s hip-hop history as public memory rather than subcultural footnote.

 Initially part of the CONTACT Photography Festival’s 2024 programming, with additional support from Toronto Port Authority (formerly PortsToronto), Canon Canada, and the City of Toronto, the exhibition was installed in the terminal atrium beyond the airport’s underground tunnel.